 If the swing comes in a total reclined position, like the Graco DuoGlider, then your baby can use this from a very young age.

 These type of swings are the most suitable for infants between the age of 6 weeks and 4 months old.

 Is It Safe for a Baby to Sleep in a Swing?

-Of course, it can be enjoying settling your baby snugly into the swings, while allowing her to rock to sleep.
-However, you should not allow your baby to nap in the swing for too often as that could cause problems – Yes, “too much of anything” rules also apply to your baby’s swing here.
-The truth is you don’t want her to form the habit of swing-sleeping or become a swing-napper, which babies and toddlers are mostly known with.
+It can be enjoyable settling your baby snugly into the swings, while allowing him/her to rock to sleep.
+However, you should not allow your baby to nap in the swing too often as that could cause problems.

 Tips To Make a Baby Swing Safe for Your Baby

-Don’t Allow Napping Too Often In The Swing
+Don’t Allow Napping Too Often In The Baby Swing

 Start Off Well

 It is so important to start off well and consistency is the key.
 Babies need quality sleep.
 They can only get this from their crib or bed.

 Baby swings are to give you a break from carrying baby all the time or play time.
 As your baby starts to grow they will want to stay awake longer.